Call (520) 820-4757 for a free consultation!

 • Contact Us

-Trust Administration Services in Arizona
+Trust Administration in Arizona

-Trust Administration Services in Arizona
+Trust Administration Services

 After a trust maker (grantor) dies, the person who has been appointed trustee has the job of administration.
 The trustee is responsible for managing trust assets and distributing them according to the instructions contained in the trust agreement.
 It is a complicated, highly technical legal process that must be followed to the letter.
 Trust administration is generally handled by a professional trust administrator with extensive experience in the process.